Merzasphor/MWSE/docs/source/lua/type/tes3npc.rst

     The actor's base disposition.

 `equipment`_ (`tes3iterator`_)
+    Read-only.
 The items currently equipped to the actor.

 `faction`_ (`tes3faction`_)
+    Read-only.
 The class that the NPC is joined to.

 `factionIndex`_ (`number`_)
     No description available.